-5,750,000 Shares of Common Stock
+Shares of Common Stock

-Warrants to Purchase 2,875,000 Shares of Common Stock
+Warrants to Purchase Shares of Common Stock

-We are offering 5,750,000 shares of our common stock and warrants to purchase up to an aggregate of 2,875,000 shares of our common stock.
-The warrants will have a per share exercise price of \$5.00 per share, 125% of public offering price of the common stock.
-The warrants are exercisable immediately and will expire five years from the date of issuance.
-On July 12, 2013, we effected a 1-for-125 reverse stock split of our issued and outstanding common stock.
+We are offering shares of our common stock and warrants to purchase up to an aggregate of shares of our common stock.
+The warrants will have a per share exercise price of \$ [[125%] of public offering price of the common stock].
+The warrants are exercisable immediately and will expire [five] years from the date of issuance.
+We expect to effect a 1-for-reverse stock split of our issued and outstanding common stock prior to the date of this prospectus.

-Our common stock is traded on the OTCQB Marketplace, operated by the OTC Markets Group, under the symbol ADXS.
-We have received approval to list our common stock and warrants on The NASDAQ Capital Market under the symbols "ADXS" and "ADXSW," respectively.
-We expect the common stock and warrants will begin trading on The NASDAQ Capital Market on October 17, 2013.
-On October 16, 2013, the last reported sale price for our common stock on the OTCQB Marketplace was \$4.99 per share.
+Our common stock is quoted on the Over-The-Counter Bulletin Board, or OTC Bulletin Board, under the symbol ADXS.OB.
+We have applied to list our common stock and warrants on The NASDAQ Capital Market under the symbols "ADXS" and "ADXSW," respectively.
+No assurance can be given that our application will be approved.
+On May 14, 2013, the last reported sale price for our common stock on the OTC Bulletin Board was \$0.05 per share.

 Our business and an investment in our securities involves a high degree of risk.
-See "Risk Factors" beginning on page 19 of this prospectus for a discussion of information that you should consider before investing in our securities.
+See "Risk Factors" beginning on page $\underline{13}$ of this prospectus for a discussion of information that you should consider before investing in our securities.